Nutrafol Review: Do Natural Hair Loss Pills Work?

 Nutrafol and Viviscal are arguably the most popular natural hair growth supplements, so consumers are often curious about which is more likely to be effective.

-As we documented in our Viviscal review article, Viviscal has funded legitimate clinical research proving their supplements increase hair growth in both men and women.
+As we documented in our Viviscal review article, Viviscal has also funded legitimate clinical research proving their supplements increase hair growth in both men and women.

 We would recommend Viviscal over Nutrafol to women, because the hair growth results in the Viviscal clinical trial on women were more impressive.